Personalization Without Personal Agency: How Systems Adapt to Behavior Without Conscious Choice

 Once personalization begins, feedback loops form quickly.
 A single action influences exposure, which increases the likelihood of similar future actions.
 Repeated behavior is then interpreted as confirmation of preference, stabilizing the loop.

 Personalization without agency often feels correct because it reduces friction.
 Familiar outputs require less cognitive effort, and reduced effort is frequently mistaken for preference alignment.
 Systems optimize for predictability rather than deliberation.
-According to research on digital behavior from the Oxford Internet Institute, as friction decreases, experiences may feel smoother even as the range of available choices narrows, potentially leading to a “filter bubble” effect where users are isolated from diverse information.
+According to research from the Oxford Internet Institute, as friction decreases, experiences may feel smoother even as the range of available choices narrows, potentially leading to a “filter bubble” effect where users are isolated from diverse information.

 Conclusion